sournk/MQL5-MTF-Pattern-MT5-Bot/README.md

 5. Check `Allow Auto Trading` in the bot settings.
 6. Enable the auto trading mode in the terminal by clicking the `Algo Trading` button on the main toolbar.
 7. Load the set of settings by clicking the `Load` button and selecting the set-file.

+8. ==Run the bot on the chart TF, which is the same with `SIG_LTF` input.
+It's needed to draw HTF candle rectangle and EMA line.==

 ## Inputs